 How to sharpen your skills?

-1) Find an inspiration to motivate you to work.
+1) Find inspiration to motivate you to work.

 You may have not noticed it but you have been working hard too long.
-You tend to be preoccupied with work that you forget to have an inspiration.
-Having an inspiration provides you the significance of why you should work.
-You may also refer to other people who have done a great job.
+You tend to be preoccupied with work that you forget to have inspiration.
+Having inspiration provides you the significance of why you should work.
+You may also refer to other people who have done great work.

 2) Allocate time to learn